 - They encourage sellers to recommend brands and retailers’ products

-- They enable sellers to earn commission for the sales that they generate for brands and retailers
+- They enable sellers to earn a commission for the sales that they generate for brands and retailers

 - They reward sellers for facilitating sales, thus encouraging them to suggest products more often